Nursing: MSN-PhD Joint Degree Program

 Criteria for admission include:

-- Fit with faculty research interests and expertise
+• Fit with available faculty research interests and expertise.

 Applicants must possess a bachelor’s degree in nursing prior to enrollment.
 Applicants who have not yet earned a BSN degree and/or hold a license to practice professional nursing will be admitted provisionally and cannot matriculate in the program until the BSN and/or the RN license is obtained.